 A lot of attention goes to protein whenever anyone is discussing a nutrition plan.
 Whether your goals are to get bigger and stronger, to lose fat and get leaner, or to perform at the highest level in athletics, protein is always the first nutrient to be discussed and the nutrient that receives the most focus.
 This is all with good reason.
 We are essentially made of protein.
-Of course there is a lot more to it than that, but on a basic level our bodies are largely made up of water and protein structures.
+Of course, there is a lot more to it than that, but on a basic level, our bodies are largely made up of water and protein structures.
 You could in fact survive on protein and water and nothing else for a very long time.
-Of course that isn’t ideal, but if there were nothing to live on but whey protein powder and water, you would get by.
+Of course, that isn’t ideal, but if there were nothing to live on but whey protein powder and water, you would get by.
 Not happily of course, but my point still stands.

 Regarding our pursuits in all areas of fitness protein is, as I just said, the backbone of our nutrition plan.
-If you bodybuild, do crossfit, play sports at a high level or are just a general fitness enthusiast, you will be breaking down your muscles every time you work them and it is protein that is responsible for repairing these muscle fibers and rebuilding them larger and stronger for when they are needed next.
+If you bodybuild, do CrossFit, play sports at a high level or are just a general fitness enthusiast, you will be breaking down your muscles every time you work them and it is the protein that is responsible for repairing these muscle fibers and rebuilding them larger and stronger for when they are needed next.
 Regardless of how sound the rest of your nutrition plan is, the simple fact is that if your protein needs are not met, or are coming from inferior sources, your progress in your fitness goals will come to a grinding halt, if not something worse like a serious muscle injury.

 Even though protein is so often discussed, there is still more that can be learned when choosing the best muscle-building protein sources to include in your diet.
 You need to consider whether the source is a complete source of protein that contains all 9 of the essential amino acids.
 These 9 amino acids can’t be produced by the body and therefore must come from the foods that we eat.
 Another consideration is the bioavailability of the protein.
 Just because food has protein in it does not mean that it absorbs well.
 Depending on your diet, the fat content of the protein source may also be a concern for you.